After Supreme Court rap, Delhi shuts all schools till further orders

-All schools in Delhi will be closed from tomorrow till further orders due to current air pollution levels in the city, Environment Minister Gopal Rai said on Thursday.
+Delhi Environment Minister Gopal Rai on Thursday said physical classes in schools in the national capital will be suspended from Friday till further orders in view of an increase in the air pollution levels.

-The announcement comes after the Supreme Court on Thursday pulled up the Delhi government for opening the schools amid the rising air pollution levels in the city.
+The decision came after the Supreme Court on Thursday pulled up the Delhi government for resuming physical classes in schools amid a rise in the air pollution levels in the city.

-"We are serious about industrial and vehicular pollution.
-You cannot fire bullets from our shoulders, you have to take steps.
-Why are schools open?"
-Supreme Court asked the Delhi government.
+“We had reopened schools considering the forecast that air quality would improve.
+However, the air pollution levels have increased again and we have decided to shut schools from Friday till further orders,” Rai said.

+After remaining shut since November 13, physical classes in schools, colleges and other educational institutions had resumed from Monday.

 Watch the latest DH Videos here: